 Do you need to be conveying rapid-fire content in concise bursts?
 Why not?
-“Card” style layouts do this, and do it effectively.
-Cards allow online visitors to get an immediate peek at news, services, products, and more.
+“Card” style layouts do this and do it effectively.
+Cards allow online visitors to get an immediate peek at the news, services, products, and more.

 What is the best example of this?
-Pinterest has done this and it’s this card layout that has propelled it’s popularity.
-Additionally, card’s small and nimble size allow easy integration for responsive layouts.
+Pinterest has done this and it’s this card layout that has propelled its popularity.
+Additionally, the card’s small and nimble size allows easy integration for responsive layouts.
 But, start surfing the web.
 You will notice more and more card style integrations.
 Here is an agency that leans on this heavily: http://www.silktricky.com/.
 Otherwise, peek at the kingpin, pinterest.com.